 Lynn Ross, Deputy Assistant SecretaryTodd M. Richardson, Associate Deputy Assistant Secretary

-The Office of Policy Development engages in policy analysis, policy development, policy-related research and data analysis, and dissemination of policy findings.
-In addition, the Office is actively involved in analysis of legislative proposals, development of legislative initiatives, interpretation of statutory guidance, and preparation of regulatory guidance.
-The Office of Policy Development consists of two divisions which have distinct but related responsibilities.
+The Office of Policy Development (OPD) engages in policy analysis, policy development, research and data analysis, and dissemination of policy and research findings.
+In addition, OPD analyzes legislative proposals, develops legislative initiatives, interprets statutory guidance, and prepares regulatory guidance.
+OPD consists of two divisions that have distinct but related responsibilities.

 Policy Development Division